simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 The messenger smiles, "All this is true.
 But Mr. Taotai sent me to tell you to go through the sands to Tun-huang."

 "But it is difficult to go there!
-But the Taotai himself said that there are robbers in the Province of Kansu!"
+But the Taotai himself said that in the Province of Kansu are robbers!"

 "Quite true.
 But Mr. Taotai changed his decision and indicates for you the path through the desert to Tun-huang."